rbnhmll/vue-workshop/vueJS_workshop--notes.md

 You'll notice that if you refresh the page, the "repo" option will now be pre-selected.

->**Note** ☝
+> **Note** ☝
 > When binding to attributes which have optional arguments, like `checked`, Vue will apply the attribute if the statement is true, and will apply nothing if it is false.

 ### Update the search function

-One issue still remains: our app's search functionality doesn't work when the Search Type is set to `developer`.
+One issue still remains: our app's search functionality doesn't work when the "Search Type" is set to `developer`.

 This is because there are different API end points to search for repos and developers:
 - Repos: `https://api.github.com/search/repositories?q=[QUERY]`